JetBrains/intellij-sdk-docs/CONTRIBUTING.md

 ### Links

-Links are handled as normal markdown links, and can be links to external sites, pages within the sites, or headings in the sites.
-When a Markdown header is converted to an HTML header, it is assigned an ID, so it can be linked, e.g. `## Introduction` will get the ID of `introduction`, and can be linked either in the same page `[click here](#introduction)` or cross page `[click here](page.html#introduction)`.
+Links are handled as normal markdown links and can be linked to external sites, pages within the sites, or headings in the sites.
+When a Markdown header is converted to an HTML header, it is assigned an ID, so it can be linked, e.g. `## Introduction` will get the ID of `introduction`, and can be linked either in the same page `[click here](#introduction)` or cross-page `[click here](page.html#introduction)`.
 The anchor name will be all lower case, and spaces are replaced with `-`, e.g. `## Page setup` becomes `#page-setup`.

 * `[External site](http://example.org)` will link to an external site
 * `[Other page in current directory](Page2.md)` will link to a page in the same directory as the current page.
 Note that the extension is `.md`, NOT `.html`.